 A multinational project under the auspices of the United Nations Environment Programme, the Great Ape Survival Project was initiated in 2005 at a meeting in Kinshasa, Democratic Republic of Congo (DRC).
-The resulting Kinshasa Declaration on Great apes focuses on sustainable use and cooperative existence with the great apes, which include gorillas, chimpanzees, bonobos.
-Orangutan.
+The resulting Kinshasa Declaration on Great Apes focuses on sustainable use and cooperative existence with the great apes, which include gorillas, chimpanzees, bonobos, and orangutan.

 Human Poverty and Sustainable Use

 The most important issue threatening great ape survival is that, of the twenty-three range states where great apes live, fifteen are countries whose average incomes are less than three dollars a day.
 In order for these primates to survive, a way must be found for the humans who share the habitat to survive as well.
 Teaching sustainable use of forest resources such as water, food and fuel is one part of the GRASP plan.
 On the surface this sounds good.
 And it might work in areas that have not yet been opened to outside development.

 But in areas where foreign investors are commercially logging, the money from the logging does not reach the local people.
 And this type of intensive logging has made areas of deep forest more easily accessible to hunters.

 The locals then end up selling bushmeat.
 Bushmeat is any wild animal meat from great apes to rats killed in the bush, the African name for the forest.
 Great ape meat is the most prestigious.
 It is sold in the major cities in restaurants, largely to curious foreigners.
 So what had been a subsistence hunt for local people has become a source of income, an unsustainable one.